markoiv501/Omnifood/README.md

-Project has done in HTML and CSS (RESPONSIVE DESIGN).
 Final project in the Udemy's course 'Build Responsive Real-World Websites with HTML and CSS' (instructor: Jonas Schmedtmann).
+Project has been done in the HTML and CSS (RESPONSIVE DESIGN).